pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 cp /rfanfs/pnl-zorro/software/pnlutil/trainingDataT2Masks/01063* ./
 ```

 This will copy one of the T2 training masks and its corresponding raw file to your PipelineTraining directory.
 Enter `/rfanfs/pnl-zorro/software/Slicer-4.8.1-linux-amd64/Slicer`, and open these files (`01063-t2w-mask.nii.gz` and `01063-t2w.nii.gz`) from your PipelineTraining directory (**Ctrl+o** in **Slicer**).
-Remember to select **“Labelmap”** for the mask!
+Remember to select **"Labelmap"** for the mask!

-  * Scroll through the mask to get a sense of what is and isn’t brain.
-It might take awhile to get comfortable, and that’s okay!
+  * Scroll through the mask to get a sense of what is and isn't brain.
+It might take awhile to get comfortable, and that's okay!
 Remember, you can always ask questions and ask for help.
-These will always be in your PipelineTraining directory, so if you ever want to look back and refer to some sample masks while you’re working on a project, feel free to do so.
+These will always be in your PipelineTraining directory, so if you ever want to look back and refer to some sample masks while you're working on a project, feel free to do so.

 To turn the mask back into a labelmap, go back to the **Segmentations** module.
-Go back to “Export/import models and labelmaps.”
-Make sure “Export” and “Labelmap” are highlighted, and that your mask is the “Output node.”
-Click **Advanced** and select the reference volume (the image that you are masking).
+Go back to "Export/import models and labelmaps".
+Make sure "Export" and "Labelmap" are highlighted, and that your mask is the "Output node" Click **Advanced** and select the reference volume (the image that you are masking).
 For this example, the file will be `sample-t2-xc`.
 Click **Export**.
-Make sure to save your mask with **Ctrl+s**, and make sure that you know the path of where you’re saving it to.
+Make sure to save your mask with **Ctrl+s**, and make sure that you know the path of where you're saving it to.

 ## FreeSurfer Segmentation and QC